Help Center/ Enterprise Management/ User Guide/ Project Management/ FAQs/ What Are the Differences Between IAM and Enterprise Management?

 1. A user initiates an access request.

-3. If a matched Allow or Deny action is found, the system returns an authentication result (Allow or Deny).
-Then the authentication is finished.
+3. If a matched Allow or Deny action is found, the system returns an authentication result (Allow or Deny), and the authentication finishes.

-4. If no matched actions are found in IAM project policies, the system continues to look for enterprise project policies and matched actions.
+4. If no matched actions are found in IAM project policies, the system continues to check actions in enterprise-project-based policies.

-5. If a matched Allow or Deny action is found, the system returns an authentication result (Allow or Deny).
-Then the authentication is finished.
+5. If a matched Allow or Deny action is found, the system returns an authentication result (Allow or Deny), and the authentication finishes.

-6. If no matched actions are found, the system returns a Deny.
-Then the authentication is finished.
+6. If no matched actions are found, the system returns a Deny, and the authentication finishes.